 Slip And Fall Injuries

-If you or a loved one sustained a serious injury in a slip or trip and fall accident, the experienced NJ personal injury lawyers at our firm can help.
+If you or a loved one sustained a serious injury in a slip or trip and fall accident in New Jersey, the experienced NJ personal injury lawyers at our firm can help.
 Call our local office in Monmouth County today at 732-810-0336 to schedule a free consultation about your case.
 You can also request a free case evaluation by using our convenient form.

-Common Types of Slip and Fall Injuries in New Jersey
+What are Common Types of Slip and Fall Injuries in NJ?

 Uneven pavement or an icy sidewalk can lead to a slip & fall and cause severe injuries, including traumatic brain injuries, spinal cord injuries, nerve and tissue damage, broken bones, and even paralysis or death.
 Some of the most common types of injuries resulting from slip and falls include: